-The proof for NP-hardness of MANIPULABILITY(STV) works by reducing 3-COVER to the former: Given any instance of 3-COVER, we can construct an election which a manipulator can manipulate successfully iff he can solve the 3-COVER problem.
+The proof for NP-hardness of Manipulability(STV) works by reducing 3-Cover to the former: Given any instance of 3-Cover, we can construct an election which a manipulator can manipulate successfully iff he can solve the 3-Cover problem.

 The proof itself is somewhat tedious.
-First define a long list of voter preferences, carefully constructed such that one of two candidates will win.
-Then analyse that to make sure the one we don't want to win does not gain transferred votes, a whole list of other candidates need to stay in the game (blocking).
-This induces complex relationships between entries in the manipulator's ranking, which turn out to correspond to 3-COVER (see paper for details) ...
+First define a long list of voter preferences (over 5m+n+3 candidates), carefully constructed such that one of two candidates will win.
+Then establish that, to make sure the one we don't want to win does not gain transferred votes, a whole list of other candidates need to stay in the game (blocking).
+This induces complex relationships between entries in the manipulator's ranking, which turn out to correspond to 3-Cover (see paper for details).